Electrek

 Its main authors have disclosed ownership of Tesla stock, substantial profit from referrals to Tesla, and ownership of Tesla cars.
 The owner, Seth Weintraub, also disclosed near total divestment from Tesla stock on January 14, 2020.

+History

+Founded in 2013 by Seth Weintraub in New York, the site is part of the 9to5 network.
+In 2015, Fred Lambert joined Electrek as a contributing writer, later having been promoted over the years and becoming editor-in-chief.